Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Don't have any leftover potatoes?

-During that time you can be frying up the ham and onion.
+During that time you can be frying up the kielbasa/ham and onion.

-Here's a German sauerkraut casserole that uses up some leftover sauerkraut, ham and potatoes and makes them into a marvelous dinner that's quick and easy.
+Here's an easy recipe for a delicious German sauerkraut dinner that uses up some leftover sauerkraut, smoked kielbasa (polish sausage) or ham, and potatoes and turns them into a marvelous dinner that the whole family will love.
 Add a few extra items, put it in the oven, and turn up the polka music.

 Prep Time